-Photographing pearls in a dark room is another technique you can apply for your next photoshoot.
+Photographing pearls in a dark room is another technique you can apply for your next photo shoot.
 This will create dark, soft shadows that can add contrast and luster to the pearl’s finish.
 As you scour the market for photography equipment, you can see that some lightboxes have front covers.
 You can use this to control the amount of dark area reflecting on your pearls.
-For instance, removing the front cover altogether will generate a larger dark area while using the cover completely will shrink the dark shadows.
+For instance, removing the front cover altogether will generate a larger dark area, while using the cover completely will shrink the dark shadows.

-There’s no rule in applying this technique, but remember that too much contrast can make your pearls look like a metallic object; thereby, ruining its natural beauty.
+There’s no rule in applying this technique, but remember that too much contrast can make your pearls look like a metallic object; thereby, ruining their natural beauty.
 You have to observe how the components of your subject respond to every exertion of control.
 Experiment as much as you can until you find the method that fits perfectly with your subject.

 Tip 3.
 Pearls photography need not be expensive.
 Be resourceful and open to other alternatives

 Forget about expensive photography equipment.
 You don’t need to break the bank to produce studio-quality pearl jewelry product photos; you just have to be resourceful and open to possibilities.
 For instance, you can use translucent fabric or coroplast – a corrugated plastic sheet – to create a double layer of diffusion.
 Coroplast comes in various colors.
 You can use black to create shades, and translucent and pure white as reflectors.